 - Chest pain

-- Green or yellow sputum that comes up when coughing
+- Green, yellow or bloody sputum that comes up when coughing

 - Feeling lethargic

-- Have had a recent cold or flu and suddenly feel worse
+- Suddenly feeling worse following a recent cold or bout of flu

 Treatments for Pneumonia

-"Milder cases of pneumonia can be cared for at home, but the more severe the case – and depending on whether your parent has other underlying health conditions - hospitalization may be required," Dr. Schaffner says.
-Caregivers can help their elderly parents by ensuring they have an adequate intake of fluids and a healthy diet.
+“Milder cases of pneumonia can be cared for at home, but more severe cases, especially in patients with other underlying health conditions, may require hospitalization,” Dr. Schaffner says.
+Caregivers can help their loved ones through the healing process by ensuring they consume plenty of fluids and stick to a healthy diet.

-Flu predisposes elderly people to pneumonia, so the number of pneumonia cases tend to spike during flu season -- but the illness can occur at any time throughout the year.
-Dr. Schaffner recommends that all people over age 65 get an annual flu shot, as well as a pneumococcal vaccine, a one-time shot that protects against the pneumococcus, or pneumonia bacteria.
+Since influenza predisposes elderly people to pneumonia, the number of cases tends to spike during flu season.
+Dr. Schaffner recommends that all people over age 65 get an annual flu shot as well as a pneumococcal vaccine.
+This one-time shot protects against the streptococcus pneumoniae bacteria.